gardener/gardener/docs/usage/logging.md

 * One Grafana Deployment in `garden` namespace and two Deployments per shoot namespace (one exposed to the end users and one for the operators).
 Grafana is the UI component used in the logging stack.

 ### How to access the logs
 The first step is to authenticate in front of the Grafana ingress.
-The secret with the credentials can be found in garden-<project> namespace under <shoot-name>.monitoring.
+The secret with the credentials can be found in `garden-<project>` namespace under `<shoot-name>.monitoring`.
 Logs are accessible via Grafana UI.
 Its URL can be found in the `Logging and Monitoring` section of a cluster in the Gardener Dashboard.

 There are two methods to explore logs:
-* The first one is to log in in the admin panel located in bottom left corner.
-The default username and password are `admin`, `admin`.
-After successful log in, you will be asked to change the default password. **These credentials are shared by all operators.
-If you change the password this will affect their access.** After that, a new `Explore` menu will be available at the left side of the screen.
+* The first option is to use the `Explore` view (available at the left side of the screen).
 It is used for creating log queries using the predefined filters in Loki.
 For example:
 `{pod_name='prometheus-0'}`
 or with regex:
 `{pod_name=~'prometheus.+'}`